pffelix/EmbeddedNeuralNetwork/README.md

 <p>&nbsp;</p>

 ### Content
 The firmware allows to classify the direction of arrival (DoA) of a spoken utterance by exploiting the sound reflection and scattering pattern of the microcontroller board and the surrounding area.
-Related, research on the topic has been given in El Badawy, D. & Dokmanic, I.:
+Related, research on the topic has been given in El Badawy D. & Dokmanic, I.:
 Direction of Arrival With One Microphone, a Few LEGOs, and Non-Negative Matrix Factorization.
 IEEE ACM Trans.
 Audio Speech Lang.
 Process.
 26(12): 2436-2446 (2018)